dyanakiev/jobs.kreait.com/_posts/en/2016-05-27-php-developer.md

 - **Basics**:
     + Degree in Computer Science or related field
-    + Experience with Java, OOP and most popular frameworks and tools (Spring Framework, Hibernate, JUnit, git, etc.)
+    + Experience with PHP 5.x, OOP and most popular frameworks and tools (git, MySQL, Symfony, Doctrine, Composer, PHPUnit, etc.)
-    + Knowledge about different database principles and systems
+    + Ability to produce and understand HTML, CSS, JavaScript
     + Ability to use Linux and the Shell
     + Good English knowledge
     + Commitment to learn German